Accés Mallorca - Your local tourist guide in Mallorca

-Fornalutx is one of Mallorca’s most beautiful villages.
+Fornalutx is one of Spain’s most beautiful villages.
 This picturesque and charming pearl is located in the most fertile valley in the Tramuntana, full of orange and lemon trees that grows years round.
 Fornalutx is an ideal place to visit for its nature and its irresistible charm.

 Puigpunyent is all about nature!
 The small village and the many green areas in the valley, makes it perfect for sports and romance.